blurrycontour/zuul-gerrit/doc/source/zuul.rst

 """""

-To send (optional) swift upload instructions this section must be present.
+To send (optional) swift upload instructions this section must be present and you need the python-swiftclient module installed.
 Multiple destinations can be defined in the :ref:`jobs` section of the layout.

 **X-Account-Meta-Temp-Url-Key** (optional)
   This is the key used to sign the HMAC message.
 If you do not set a